-So-called fat bombs are one of the most common vegan keto desserts!
-They are no-bake treats that are usually refrigerated and bite-sized, allowing you to grab a quick pre-made snack from the fridge at any time.
-This recipe for lemon blueberry fat bombs is based on coconut butter and gets its sweetness from stevia drops.
+These are no-bake treats are refrigerated and bite-sized, allowing you to grab a quick pre-made snack from the fridge at any time.
+This recipe for lemon blueberry bites is based on coconut butter and gets its sweetness from stevia drops.

 This chocolate mug cake bakes up soft, fudgy and delicious in just one minute in your microwave.
 Made with simple pantry staples, it’s the perfect low-carb, paleo vegan cake that will satisfy any sweet tooth craving!